PulpSpy/Confluence/2022/Solvency.md

 - PoA requires a hot wallet, can we cert chain to an ephemeral key?
   - Risky for lending assets between insolvent exchanges
 - Exchange profiles users who check and who do not
-  - Offer PoL checks as ciphertexts, users fetch via (trivial or no trivial) PIR
+  - Offer PoL checks as ciphertexts, users fetch via (trivial or no trivial) PIR + encryption
   - Third party host
 - Augment with complete knowledge to prevent encumbering keys to share them?
 - Does offering incentives for checking work